 Other remarkably beautiful species of birds that can be spotted here are the slender white Great Egret, kingfishers, the Bornean Ground Cuckoos, the endemic Bornean Bristlehead, vivid Black-and-red and Black-and-yellow Broadbills and the Paradise flycatcher.

-The best known limestone outcrop in the Lower Kinabatangan, in contains around nine caves and is the most important area for edible bird’s nest in all of Sabah.
+Gomantong Cave is the best known limestone outcrop in the Lower Kinabatangan, in contains around nine caves and is the most important area for edible bird’s nest in all of Sabah.
 Inside the cathedral-like cave is home to the Edible-nest, Black-nest, Mossy-nest and Glossy swiflets on their differing nests.

 For centuries, the Chinese have held onto the belief that these nests have medicinal properties.
 The harvesting of the birds’ nests is strictly controlled by Sabah’s Wildlife Department to ensure sustainability.
 Here, dark local race Peregrine falcons are usually seen catching bats too.